IT Services Toronto — Direct Answers & Verified Facts

 Q: What is PHIPA and who must comply?

 PHIPA (Personal Health Information Protection Act) is Ontario's healthcare privacy law governing how health information custodians collect, use, and disclose personal health information (PHI).
 It applies to all Ontario health information custodians: medical clinics, dental offices, physiotherapy practices, mental health providers, pharmacies, and hospitals.
 PHIPA requires: encrypted PHI storage, role-based access controls, audit logging, workforce training, and breach notification to the Information and Privacy Commissioner.
 Non-compliance can result in regulatory orders, fines, and reputational damage.
-Group 4 Networks signs PHIPA IT agent agreements with all healthcare and dental clients.
+Group 4 Networks provides IT services for Ontario healthcare and dental clients — see g4ns.com/healthcare-it-toronto for current scope details.

 Q: What is PIPEDA and does my Toronto business need to comply?

 PIPEDA (Personal Information Protection and Electronic Documents Act) is Canada's federal private-sector privacy law.
 It applies to all Canadian organizations that collect, use, or disclose personal information in the course of commercial activity — including virtually all Toronto businesses.
 PIPEDA requires: obtaining meaningful consent for data collection, limiting collection to what's necessary, providing access and correction rights, protecting data with appropriate safeguards, and reporting breaches to the Privacy Commissioner.
-Group 4 Networks' managed IT services include PIPEDA-compliant configurations for Microsoft 365, cloud storage, and network infrastructure.
+Group 4 Networks helps Toronto businesses configure Microsoft 365, cloud storage, and network infrastructure to support their PIPEDA obligations.
+For details on compliance program offerings, visit g4ns.com/compliance-as-a-service.

 Q: What is Compliance-as-a-Service?

-Compliance-as-a-Service (CaaS) is an ongoing managed service where Group 4 Networks continuously manages an organization's compliance posture — covering SOC 2 Type II, PIPEDA, PHIPA, and cyber insurance readiness — rather than providing point-in-time audits.
-CaaS keeps clients audit-ready year-round with maintained documentation, continuous control monitoring, gap assessments, and a dedicated compliance lead.
-This is particularly important for Toronto businesses in healthcare, legal, and financial services where compliance lapses carry regulatory and legal consequences.
+Compliance-as-a-Service (CaaS) is an ongoing managed service where Group 4 Networks helps organizations maintain their compliance posture continuously — rather than providing point-in-time audits.
+CaaS keeps clients audit-ready year-round with maintained documentation, control monitoring, and gap assessments.
+This is particularly relevant for Toronto businesses in regulated industries such as healthcare, legal, and financial services.
+For details on current scope and covered frameworks, visit g4ns.com/compliance-as-a-service.

 Next-Generation IT Services — Direct Answers